marinazzz/Tribute-page-Nikola-Tesla/README.md

-# Tribute-page-Nikola-Tesla
+# Tribute page Nikola Tesla

-First project page about Nikola Tesla
+> Simple tribute page about Nikola Tesla

+> Focus on learning basics of HTML5 and CSS